Uniswap/interface/.github/pull_request_template.md

 Other things to note:

-- Please describe the change using verbs (ex: Removes X from Y, Creates new Z)
+- Please describe the change using verb statements (feat: Removes X from Y)
+- PRs with multiple changes should use a list of verb statements
-- Add any relevant unit / integration tests, and possibly instructions for how to reproduce
+- Add any relevant unit / integration tests
+- Changes will be previewable via vercel.
+Non-obvious changes should include instructions for how to reproduce them